pybricks/pybricks-api/doc/api/robotics.rst

     .. automethod:: pybricks.robotics.DriveBase.reset

-    .. rubric:: Advanced Settings

-    The :meth:`.settings` method is used to adjust commonly used settings like the default speed and acceleration for straight maneuvers and turns.
-    Use the following attributes to adjust more advanced control setttings.

-    You can only change the settings while the robot is stopped.
-This is either before you begin driving or after you call :meth:`.stop`.

-    .. autoattribute:: pybricks.robotics.DriveBase.distance_control
-        :annotation:

-    .. autoattribute:: pybricks.robotics.DriveBase.heading_control
-        :annotation:

     .. rubric:: Measuring and validating the robot dimensions

     As a first estimate, you can measure the ``wheel_diameter`` and the